jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Nothing diminishes anxiety faster than action.
+Ceasing to do evil, Cultivating the good, Purifying the heart: This is the teaching of the Buddhas.
-- Walter Inglis Anderson
+- The Buddha

-Updated on: [5/24/2024]
+Updated on: [5/25/2024]
 <!-- #quoteEnd -->
 </pre>